C2.3 Identify and use equivalent relationships for whole numbers up to 1000, in various contexts.

 Skill: Determining and Using Equivalence Relationships Involving Numbers Up To 1000

-Developing algebraic thinking is a complex process that relies on three fundamental processes: abstracting, generalizing, and operating on the variable.
+Developing algebraic thinking is a complex process that relies on three fundamental processes: abstracting, generalizing and operating on the unknown.

-Note: Although the properties of operations (e.g., commutativity) are explored in the Numbers domain, the process of coming to understand and generalize them falls under algebraic thinking.
+Although the properties of operations (for example, commutativity) are explored in the Numbers strand, the process of generalizing the properties requires algebraic thinking.

 Generalize

-In a situation of equality, students can more easily formulate a generalization when it follows a process of proposition and verification of a conjecture.
+In a situation of equality, students can formulate a generalization when it follows a process of proposing and verifying a conjecture.

 A conjecture is the expression of an idea that is perceived to be true in any similar situation.